 In this deployment IPsec tunnels are built directly to TGW VPN.

 CloudWAN can terminate branch router IPSEC connection with Aviatrix Transit Gateway deployed in Azure, as shown in the diagram below.

 - No Friction Leverage what you have already invested in the on-prem edge router for connecting to the cloud.

-- Shortest Latency Leverage AWS Global Accelerator to connect your on-prem routers to the nearest AWS edge and route through the AWS backbone with the optimal path.
+- Shortest Latency Leverage AWS Global Accelerator or Azure backbone to connect your on-prem routers to the nearest cloud provider edge and route through the their backbone with the optimal path.

 - Automation Avoid human errors and the complexity of VPN configuration when building VPN connections to the cloud.